sdtemple/isweep/docs/source/usage.rst

 * A locus fails at the ``rule first_rank`` in ``workflow/model-selection`` because no excess IBD sharing group exists
 * Sometimes the `Browning Lab software <https://github.com/browning-lab/>`_ (JAR files) on GitHub gets corrupted.
 Ask Brian to recompile it, or recompile it yourself.
 * Genetic maps have a header or are not tab-separated.
 Four column (PLINK style) genetics maps should be tab-separated and headerless.
+* You are using Snakemake 8, or too old a version of Snakemake 7.

 .. _snakemake-options: